bdmackie/webpack-assembler/README.md

 # webpack-assembler
 Assemble webpack configs by merging common and custom parts.

+It passes through most options to the underlying webpack plugins without trying to change the paradigm too much.
+The result is reduced webpack config size without too much loss of control.

-Includes two exports:
+It includes two exports:
-merge - the default export of webpack-merge for merging configurations parts - a set of common parts.
+* merge - the default export of webpack-merge for merging configurations
+* parts - a set of common parts.

+Also easily brings in these dependencies:
+- circular-dependency-plugin
+- clean-webpack-plugin
+- copy-webpack-plugin
+- file-loader
+- html-webpack-plugin
+- url-loader
+- webpack-bundle-analyzer
+- webpack-merge

 # Examples